-The qualified transit and parking monthly maximum of $265 may increase for 2020.
-The IRS should release its official announcement soon, in which case we will update this information.
+The qualified transit and parking monthly maximum for 2020 is $270.
 Be sure to re-elect your monthly commuter benefit for the 2020 plan year, as it will not roll into next year.

 - Did you know?
 You can now use your pre-tax transit dollars to pay for eligible UberPool, Lyft Line, and Via rides associated with your daily commute.
 Simply request a ride via the appropriate app, select your benefit debit card as your payment method, and start saving.

 - Introducing uberPOOL, Lyft Line, and Via Ride Options [PDF]